 When you want to work some decreases into your knitting, knit two together (usually written as k2tog in the pattern) is one of the easiest ways to do it.

 Knit two together works for all kinds of decreases, but you’ll notice that the stitches in the knit two together lean toward the right.
-Most patterns have right-leaning stitches on the left side and left-leaning stitches on the right side -- that way everything is all neat and tidy.
+Most patterns have right-leaning stitches on the left side and left-leaning stitches (like an ssk) on the right side — that way everything is all neat and tidy.

-The knit two together is most commonly used for in-the-round knitting where you have something that is knit in a circle, like a hat.
+The knit two together is most commonly used for in-the-round knitting where you have something that's knit in a circle, like a hat.

-Pull that yarn through just like you would a regular knit stitch.
+Pull the yarn through both loops, just like you would a regular knit stitch.

-And then drop the stitch right from the needle.
+And then drop the two stitches off the lefthand needle.
 Ta-da!
 Decrease made.
 Easy, right?